 London Composers Forum is open to all composers interested in writing contemporary classical music, which covers a wide variety of styles.
-LCF supports and promotes the work of its members (both amateur and professional), provides opportunities for learning, feedback on works in progress and discussion of ideas, and organises concerts for performance of new works by its members.
+LCF supports and promotes the work of its Full Members (both amateur and professional), provides opportunities for learning, feedback on works in progress and discussion of ideas, and organises concerts for performance of new works.

 The group also helps stimulate the creation of new works by co-ordinating workshops, tutorials and seminars on a wide range of composition related topics, from composition styles and theory through to the quirks of writing for particular instrumentations.

-There are no selection criteria for membership and the member composers range from beginners to professional composers with many years experience.
+There are no selection criteria of standard or style for membership and the member composers range from beginners and students to professional composers with many years’ experience.
+Associate Members may take part in LCF activities, but may not submit their own music for discussion or performance.
+Full Members must be resident in the UK.

 LCF has its origins in Forum London Composers Group, formed in 1995 by Kerry Andrews, Alan Taylor, Ann Wolff and a number of other composers of contemporary classical music, who had met at that year’s Huddersfield Festival.
 The intention was to form a group to promote the new music writing of its members.
 The group was relaunched the following year as an organisation open to any composer based in the London area.
 In 2010 the name of the Group was changed to London Composers Forum.